Rodinei: Flamengo

-On 17 July 2018, after sharing starts with Pará, Rodinei extended his contract with Flamengo until December 2022.
+On 17 July 2018, after regaining his starting spot, Rodinei extended his contract with Fla until December 2022.
+He then saw his playing time reduce in the following year, mainly after the arrival of Rafinha.

-Internacional (loan)
+Loan to Internacional

 On 23 December 2019, Flamengo agreed to loan Rodinei to Internacional until the end of the 2020 season with an option to buy at the end of the loan set at €4 million.
+Regularly used, his loan was extended until May 2021 on 14 July 2020.